 Still want some sort of filter/categories so they can search for specific things if they want to (e.g. things that are within certain distance)

-This is the first project that I started from scratch.
-I started this just to practice conducting UX research and ideation, but now it actually turns into something I would like to build and complete.
-There is definitely a lot more work to do such as getting more users to test.
-However, I definitely learned a lot about what questions to ask, how to narrow things down to focus on their pains, and brainstorming solution ideas throughout this process.
+There is definitely a lot more work to do such as building a prototype and getting more users to test.
+I learned a lot about what questions to ask, how to narrow things down to focus on users’ pains, and brainstorming solution ideas throughout this process.